Title: Crown of Midnight

 About Crown of Midnight

 Celaena survived the trials to become the King's Champion, now she has to obey the men she hates most in the world.
-The cruel King of Adarlan, who has an extensive list of people who he would like to see murdered by Celaena.
+The cruel King of Adarlan, has an extensive list of people who he would like to see murdered by Celaena.

 My thoughts on Crown of Midnight